Jo-Developer40/StartPauseStopButton/README.md

 # HoldDownButton2 Demo App

-A SwiftUI demo app for a customizable “Hold Down Button” with status display, progress bar, and navigation.
+A SwiftUI demo app for a customizable “Hold Down Button” with status display, progress bar, and AppNavigation.
+The toolbar can be used to navigate to demo and settings pages.

 ## Features